 Payments NZ is responsible for the day-to-day operations of the API Centre.

 As the centre is part of Payments NZ Limited, its corporate governance falls to the Payments NZ Board.
 However, most of the governance responsibilities of the centre has been delegated to the API Council.
 The council includes an independent sub-committee which deals with sensitive issues.
-The API Council receives guidance and recommendations from three working groups made up of Standards User representatives – the Business Group, Technical Group, Partnering Group and ad hoc project groups who are in turn directed by the API Council.
+The API Council receives guidance and recommendations from working groups made up of Standards User representatives – the Business Group, Technical Group, and ad hoc project groups who are in turn directed by the API Council.